Timeframe for Filling out an Application

 Your protocol should be written for the lay person.
 The IRB members represent a variety of disciplines.
 This means that some reviewers will not be as familiar with the terminology as you are, so please use language that a lay person would understand.

 If you are a student (medical student, post-doc or fellow), you must list an academic sponsor on the protocol.
 Please note that protocols cannot be approved without academic sponsor approval (a form will be provided for this purpose during the review process).

 If the need arises to treat a patient in a life-threatening situation with an investigational drug or device, and there is no time to obtain IRB approval, call the IRB or refer to this guidance.

 Protocol submission is done online, using the "eProtocol" system.
-To use eProtocol, you need a SUNet ID and a web browser, either Internet Explorer or Firefox (for PCs) or Safari or Firefox (for MACs).
+To use eProtocol, you need a SUNet ID and a web browser, Mozilla Firefox, Chrome, or Safari.
 All pop-up blockers must be off.
 See eProtocol Help and Getting Started for more information.

 Before a research protocol can be submitted to the IRB, investigators must first identify the appropriate form type (Medical or Non-Medical) and the appropriate review type, i.e., whether the protocol qualifies for Exempt, Expedited or Regular review.

 These decisions, in turn, determine which application you will complete.
 To assist in preparing for an eProtocol submission Sample eProtocol Applications are available.

 The eProtocol system should be accessed for information on current protocols.
 Some historical information about events prior to 3/8/08 is available from a previous database system.
 Contact us if needed.